l-adic/snarkl/tutorial/composite-test/Main.md

 import Text.PrettyPrint.Leijen.Text (Pretty (..))
 ```

-For an explaination of the intro pragmas, see the [note on rebindable syntax](../README.md#rebindablesyntax-extension-etc).
+For an explanation of the intro pragmas, see the [note on rebindable syntax](../README.md#rebindablesyntax-extension-etc).

 ## Core Logic